dave-mccollough/dave-mccollough/README.md

 ### Hi there!
 ### I'm [Dave McCollough](https://davemccollough.com).

-- 🔧   Building and securing solutions with Microsoft technologies
+- 🔧   Building cloud and mobile solutions
 - 🧐   Interested in cloud-native and cross-platform development
 ### Tools and Technologies
 ---